What you need to know about Liver Cirrhosis

 • Swelling in legs

-• Dilated and curly blood vessels over abdomen (Spider like) blood vessels
+• Dilated and curly blood vessels over the abdomen (Spider-like) blood vessels

 • Itchy skin